Fabiha-9876/Fabiha-Jalal-Portfolio/README.md

 ### Education
 - BSc, CSE | Islamic University of Technology (_May 2017_) |  **CGPA: 3.77/4.00 (First Class Honors)**

-**Thesis:** An Efficient Feature Extraction Method for Static Malware Analysis Using PE Header Files that has contributed to building an efficient feature extraction method for malware analysis which will decrease the feature extraction time for PE header files for different dataset by ensuring balance of other parameters using Principal Component Analysis (PCA), an essential area in cybersecurity and machine learning.
+**Thesis:** **An Efficient Feature Extraction Method for Static Malware Analysis Using PE Header Files** that has contributed to building an efficient feature extraction method for malware analysis which will decrease the feature extraction time for PE header files for different dataset by ensuring balance of other parameters using Principal Component Analysis (PCA), an essential area in cybersecurity and machine learning.

 **Relevant Courses:** Data Structures, Algorithms, Machine Learning, Artificial Intelligence, Software Engineering

+### Professional Experience
+- **Management Trainee, Nagad** (_Aug 2023 - Present_) |